Just Seven KM

 Preparing for Tsagaan Sar celebration

-We made 800 buuz together as a family for Tsagaan Sar celebration
+We made 800 buuz together for Tsagaan Sar

 Tsagaan Sar